Cedar Ridge Beagles

 to receive a puppy, we recommend that you try to find

-a small bag of a food your puppy is currently eating to use for a week.
+a small bag of this food your puppy is currently eating to use for a week.

 We will send a little bit with you to get you started,